Do you easily get irritated or overwhelmed by little things? If you do, you are not alone.

 Making a habit of pausing before reacting is one of the best ways to stop letting the little things bother you.

-Every time you want to respond to something, pause and evaluate whether the situation is worth your time, energy, or reaction, and if you are ready to deal with the consequences of your actions.
+Every time you want to respond to something, pause and consider what could be making you so irritable, then evaluate whether the situation is worth your time, energy, or reaction, and if you are ready to deal with the consequences of your actions.